quikkly/ios-sdk/README.md

 2. Some of our Quikkly actions use custom URIs to support deep linking and API calls to 3rd party services, through the `[UIApplication canOpenURL:]` mechanisms.
 Due to some changes in iOS 9, your `Info.plist` file should contain an `LSApplicationQueriesSchemes` key with `spotify`, `twitter`, `gplus` and `youtube` items.

 3. Make sure bitcode is turned off in your target's build settings.
 Unfortunately we're currently unable to offer bitcode support.
 However we're working hard to make it available in the future.

+### Objective-C Support

+Objective C classes are using the QK prefix.
+For instance, Scannable becomes QKScannable.

 ### Scanning